 The objective is to maintain an acceptable level of safety within the greater commercial competition and increase in passengers which now exists.
 All three programmes provide candidates with a body of knowledge and personal research which will enhance the commercial progess and safety management of air transport.

 The typical student on these courses will have a number of years of experience in their particular field of aeronautical expertise.
 The courses have been tremendously successful both with students worldwide as well as from the UK.
 Graduates have moved to position of responsibilility in air safety and air transport management with aviation authorities, within the military, in national and other airlines throughout the world.

 All this has been achieved by the hard work of a relatively small faculty of permenant staff based within the City University notably Professor Roger Wootton and Dr Steve Bond.
-The course benfits from the expert input of visiting lecturers, a fair number of which are members of the Guild.
+The course benfits from the expert input of visiting lecturers, a fair number of which are members of the Company.

-In 2012 the academic bursaries have been awarded as follows:
+The 2016 academic bursaries have been awarded as follows: